abreits/amqp-ts/README.md

 When the library detects that the connection with the AMQP server is lost, it tries to automatically reconnect to the server.

-TODO: more expanation
+This is still an experimental feature and has not been thoroughly tested.

 Logging    <a name="logging"></a>
 -------

-TODO: describe winston configuration
+TODO: describe winston configuration.
+Maybe changed or removed in future versions.

 Building the library    <a name="build"></a>
 --------------------

-If you want to build the library from the typescript source yourself, you need to install the following global npm modules:
+If you want to build the library from the typescript source yourself, you need to have the `gulp` and `tsd` global npm modules installed:
-- gulp
-- tsd

     [sudo] npm install -g gulp tsd

-before you can start you need to install dependencies and type definitions using the following commands:
+Before you can start you need to install dependencies and type definitions using the following commands:

     npm install
     tsd install

+For the tests to complete you need to have access to an AMQP server such as [RabbitMQ](https://www.rabbitmq.com/).
+The default connection url for the server is `amqp://localhost`, you can override it by defining the connection url in the `AMQPTEST_CONNECTION_URL` environment setting.

 You can build and test the library using gulp: